 The interactive JAM Sessions series invites participants of all skill levels to release their inner artist with samba, tap dance, ukulele, Bollywood, son jarocho and more.
 JAM Sessions take place at the amphitheatre and public sites throughout Los Angeles County.
 These free events are participatory and centered around movement and music.
 All ages are welcome.

 2019 highlights include Afro-Cuban Dance, Celtic Dance, Mexican Folk Dance, Caribbean Dance, Ukulele & Hula Dance, and Chicago Style Stepping.

 Music and dance events that represent the diverse cultural landscape of Southern California are presented at Big World Fun on Saturday mornings in July and August.
 Performances are appropriate for children ages 4 to 12 and their families.
 Children are admitted free and tickets for adults are $5.

 If you missed a show at the Ford that you really wanted to see, not to worry.
 Each year, LA Channel 36 records 12 of the Ford Summer Season shows for their Ford Theatres Live series.
 Past episodes are available online.
-Episodes shot in 2016 will be airing on LA Channel 36 beginning this fall.
+Episodes shot in 2019 will be airing on LA Channel 36 beginning in the late summer.
 Check your local listings.